ecmel/vscode-html-css/README.md

 ## Specifying Style Sheets

-Stylesheets can be specified in VS Code settings per workspace folder in `.vscode/settings.json` and will suggest for all configured languages within that workspace folder.
+Style sheets can be specified in VS Code settings per workspace folder in `.vscode/settings.json` and will suggest for all configured languages within that workspace folder.

 ### Example